 One more thing: Remember that you’re not alone.
 It’s easy to think that when you’re trying to make healthy changes by yourself.

-That’s exactly why I created my Flourishing 50s community, as a place to share openly and honestly about your journey with other women in their 50s who are going through it too.
+That’s exactly why I created my Flourishing 50s community, as a place to share openly and honestly about your journey with other women in midlife who are going through it too.

 Consider becoming a member of this vibrant community that will remind you that we’re all in this together.
 I hope the discount below will encourage you to not wait another day.
 Join us today: